The American Foxconn Dream: Wisconsin Shells Out $3 Billion To Hon Hai Precision Industry

-Terry Gou, founder and CEO of Taiwan's largest company Hon Hai Precision Industry (OTCPK:HNHAF) (OTCPK:HNHAY), better known as Apple (AAPL) supplier Foxconn Technology Group (OTC:FXCOF), is full of ambition and ready to move up the value chain.
+Terry Gou, founder and CEO of Taiwan's largest company Hon Hai Precision Industry (OTCPK:HNHAF) (OTCPK:HNHAY), better known as Apple (NASDAQ:AAPL) supplier Foxconn Technology Group (OTC:FXCOF), is full of ambition and ready to move up the value chain.

 After last year’s decision to acquire Japanese electronics manufacturer Sharp (OTCPK:SHCAY), which makes display panels for iPads and iPhones, Hon Hai has now set its sights on Toshiba's (OTCPK:TOSBF) lucrative memory-chip business.
-According to Gou both Apple and Amazon (AMZN) will be injecting funds into the deal.
+According to Gou, both Apple and Amazon (NASDAQ:AMZN) will be injecting funds into the deal.

 And this week POTUS took to Twitter with the following news: “Thank you Foxconn, for investing $10 BILLION DOLLARS with the potential for up to 13K new jobs in Wisconsin!
 MadeInTheUSA", tweeted President Trump after the company announced a new plant to make display panels.